-Gunpowder green tea is one of the oldest of the manufactured green teas and is processed by tumble-drying.
+Gunpowder green tea is one of the oldest manufactured green teas processed by tumble-drying.

-Steamed green tea is most popular in Japanese style green teas where the leaf is mechanically harvested, instead of plucked by hand.
+Steamed green tea is most prevalent in Japanese-style green teas, where the leaf is mechanically harvested instead of plucked by hand.

 How Does Green Tea Get Its Different Flavors?

-Starting with the type of heat applied in processing to the way the leaf is rolled.
-One of the most significant factors is the location where the tea is grown known as terroir.
-The soil and its mineral content are key factors affecting flavor.
+It starts with the type of heat applied in processing to how the leaf is rolled.
+One of the most significant factors is where the tea is grown, known as terroir.
+The soil and its mineral content are key factors affecting the flavor.

 What Are The Best Green Teas?